Farm and Forest School

 Investment: $77/day +HST

 Pre-Registration for the rest of 2025-2026 is now open.
 Please click on the buttons above to pre-register.
 Pre-registering does not guarantee a spot, but puts you in line on our waiting list.
-People will be contacted by December 1, 2025 for WINTER 2026; by February 1st, 2026 for SPRING 2026.
+People will be contacted by February 1st, 2026 for SPRING 2026.

 A Day in the Life of a Wildling